LukePercy/website/_content/gettingdiceytc.md

 ---

 As part of my weekly routine, Monday's at 7:30pm NZT I sit down for a couple of hours of Dungeons and Dragons from a local D&D crew.
-Hosted by anb old collegue of mine, [Getting Dicey](https://twitch.tv/gettingdicey) is alot of fun.
+Hosted by an old collegue of mine, [Getting Dicey](https://twitch.tv/gettingdicey) is alot of fun.
 Just, a bunch of kiwis having a laugh after work.

 The twitch stream has been rather successful over the last 3 years, gaining over 900 followers, with plenty of regulars and subscribers tuning in every Monday from around the world (_waves_ to Kyosti).